BeTheNerd/android_todo/README.md

 This is quickly becoming my preferred way of developing.
 None of the heavy-weight awfulness that is Eclipse.
 Android-Studio is built on IntelliJ and looks promising but at this point it's Early Access Preview only.

 #### Install Emulator
+There is no need to do this if you already did it in the Eclipse instructions.
+But if not, go ahead and do this.

-1. Run 'android' in the terminal
+1. Run the following command in the terminal

+    android

 2. Go to Tools -> Manage AVDs...
 3. Click New... and fill out:
   *  AVD Name: Nexus_4